ryanmfransen/Atari-Joystick-Adapter/README.md

 ## Enclosure

 I designed the enclosure in Autodesks Fusion 360.
 I think it worked out quite well.
-The enclosure is made of the main (top?) piece, and the cover (bottom?)
-I also printed thee switch extensions so you can use the three switches placed in the PCB such that they would extend the proper amount up and out of the top case.
+The enclosure consists of the main(top) piece, and the cover (bottom) as well as three switch extensions so you can use the three switches placed in the PCB such that they would extend the proper amount up and out of the top case.

 ![Atari Joystick Adapter Enclosure Rendering](images/atarijoystickadaptercaserender.png)